Surviving spouses have important rights and benefits under Oregon law, including:

 - Elective Share rights

 Learning about these widow’s rights is one of the first steps to navigating the probate process.

-Surviving Spouse Rights If There Is No Valid Will – Intestacy
+Surviving Spouse Rights in Oregon If There Is No Valid Will – Intestacy

 When someone dies without a will in Oregon, they have died intestate.
 This means that Oregon law will control the disposition of the estate.
 A surviving spouse is entitled to receive an intestate share based upon who survives the decedent.